sreekanthkylm/Angular-10-Animated-Questionnaire/README.md

 # Questionnaire Details

+* Questionnaire Questions are in German or Deutsch Language.
 * The application is in Angular 10 with recent version of Node and used Angular material component library, SCSS, flexbox layout module.
-* Angular Animations is used for animating the contents
+* Angular Animations is used for animating the contents.
 * Application Unit testing is done with Karma and Jasmine with 100% code coverage.
 * Application is fully responsive.
-* Questionnaire	is	based	on	a	JSON	that	the	frontend	uses	to	drive	the	questions
+* Questionnaire	is	based	on	a	JSON	that	the	frontend	uses	to	drive	the	questions.
 * Angular Two-way Binding is used for storing answers so users can go back and forward without losing the answers.
-* Questionnaire Questions are in German or deutsch Language
-* User	can	go	back to	a previous question	without	losing the answers given in a current question
+* User	can	go	back to	a previous question	without	losing the answers given in a current question.
 * Completion progress is shown with a progress bar.
 * Customized and Stylish Boxes and icons instead of normal radio buttons.